 Plant installation and commissioning, plant standards and norms

 At the current time are installations of power plants using hydrogen as fuel limited and those installed have the character of test units.
 There are therefore no routines or standards existing for plant installation and commissioning.
 Existing might be separate ones for process plants and power generation plants, but none for plants which include both, local hydrogen production and storage and power generation.
 Especially in connection with option 1, the production of hydrogen based on renewable electricity and water is a close location beneficial as it avoids transport of hydrogen and therefore reduced associated losses.
-Co-location is also expected to reduce the overall geographical footprint and environmental impact as it will make use of already exiting electrical infrastructure and avoid the installation or modification of infrastructure for gas transport.
+Co-location is also expected to reduce the overall geographical footprint and environmental impact as it will make use of already existing electrical infrastructure and avoid the installation or modification of infrastructure for gas transport.